VictorDabela/swPlanetsAPI/README.md

 **Create Planet**
 ----
   Creates a new planet on the Planets collection.
+The method will consult the Star Wars API (https://swapi.co/) to check on how many Star Wars movies it has appeared, and add the result as an integer attribute of the iten on the database ("filmesAparicoes").

 * **URL**